ariffrahimin/Collatz-Conjecture/README.md

 ## :dart: About

 This project is all about to programme a collatz conjecture based on [Veritasium Video](https://www.youtube.com/watch?v=094y1Z2wpJg&ab_channel=Veritasium).
 It is intended to learn about numbers in natures and natures involvement in numbers.
 One of the infamous study is the Collatz Conjecture.
-It is stated that whatever number that is inputed in the conjecture, the output will always come doen to the loop of 4, 2, 1.
+It is stated that whatever number that is inputed in the conjecture, the output will always come down to the loop of 4, 2, 1.

 ## :sparkles: Features